-The governmental activities of the Department include general administration, environmental services, clinic services, lab services, immunization services, tuberculosis services, regional health programs and the bioterrorism preparedness program.
+The governmental activities of the Department include general administration, environmental services, clinic services, lab services, immunization services, tuberculosis services, regional health programs, bioterrorism preparedness program and the Medicaid transformation waiver programs (medical records and HIV testing).

 Funds are groupings of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
 The Department uses fund accounting to ensure and demonstrate finance-related legal compliance.
 The Department maintains only a General Fund - a governmental fund.